shuheikurita/shuheikurita.github.io/_pages/cv.md

 - Journal award in the 26th Annual Meeting of The Association for Natural Language Processing.
 - Best paper award in the 25th Annual Meeting of The Association for Natural Language Processing.
-- Outstanding papers in the 55th Annual Meeting of the Association for Computational Linguistics (ACL2017).
+- Outstanding paper in the 55th Annual Meeting of the Association for Computational Linguistics (ACL2017).

 ## Grants & Fellowships

+- JST PRESTO Research Projects Grant (2020.12-).
 - JST ACT-I Research Projects Grant Acceleration Phase (2019.4-2021.3).
 - JST ACT-I Research Projects Grant (2017.10-2019.3).
 - Invited to Google NLP Summit for Ph.D students and PostDocs, Zurich, Switzerland (2017).

 ## Talks & Activities

 See [invited talks](/publications/##Invited Talks) in the publication page.
-- Talk on the international conference review about ACL2017, YANS 2017, Okinawa, Japan (September 2017).
+- Review talk on the international conference of ACL2017, YANS 2017, Okinawa, Japan (September 2017).